 - Only use the fireworks on the day of celebration.
 If you have some left over, dispose of them and resist the urge to get your money’s worth by popping firecrackers days later.

 - Never point fireworks at someone.
 Always point them away from people.
-Don’t even joke around about it because the celebration will cease to be fun for others.
+Don’t even joke around about it because the celebration will cease to be fun for others when they feel unsafe.

 - Don’t take personal fireworks to an event where there will be a public display.
 You can’t compete with the professionals, and if you try, you’ll ruin the show for everyone else.